2022 Nobel Prize in Physics and the End of Mechanistic Materialism: John Bell

-In particular, he was very enthusiastic about the, so-called, de Broglie-Bohm pilot-wave interpretation of quantum mechanics.
-However, while realistic and deterministic, this model had a terribly unwelcome feature of being manifestly nonlocal: influences spread at infinite speeds, and the velocity of a particle would depend on the configuration of arbitrarily distant particles at the present moment, i.e.\ in principle it could depend on what was currently happening in other galaxies.
-Due to special relativity, this meant that the influences could also travel into the past, as seen from some reference systems.
+{\tmpcolor{purple} However, while realistic and deterministic, this model had a terribly unwelcome feature of being manifestly nonlocal -- meaning that influences could spread immediately over distance, as if acting at infinite speeds.
+In particular, the velocity of a particle in this theory would depend on the configuration of arbitrarily distant particles at the present moment, i.e.\ in principle it could depend on what was currently happening in other galaxies.} Due to special relativity, this meant that the influences could also travel into the past, as seen from some reference systems.
 In truth, the pilot-wave model predicted that information could not be sent faster than by light speed, so it did not experimentally conflict with relativity (otherwise it could be easily falsified), but the nonlocality feature also led to many other, either technical or conceptual complications that plagued this approach.
 Nevertheless, for Bell, this was an encouraging example, a proof of concept that it might be possible to find a truly satisfactory realistic underlying theory that would replace the vague and subjectivistic quantum formalism.
 In particular, it would have been exactly the type of theory Einstein was arguing for in the EPR paper, if only it was not for this nonlocality.
 The essential question was could a similar realistic, but this time also local theory exist, and how to find it?